 Electromagnet / Contactor Coil

-Electromagnet is the key component in contactors without which it cannot function.
+An electromagnet is a key component in contactors without which it cannot function.
 It requires an additional supply for excitation.
 It drains negligible current from the supply during excitation.
 These electromagnets will be hollow cylindrical in shape.
 A rod (armature) with spring return arrangement will be placed in the hollow cylindrical electromagnet.
-In some contactors this electromagnet is split into two halves.
+In some contactors, this electromagnet is split into two halves.
 One of the halves is fixed and the other is movable.
 Movable power contacts are fixed to the movable electromagnet.
 Under normal condition, these two halves of electromagnets are held apart using a spring in between.

 In contactor with AC coil, the electromagnetic core is made up of laminated soft iron to reduce eddy current losses and in contactor with DC coil, the electromagnetic core is made up of solid steel/ soft ironic core since there is no risk of eddy current loss in DC.

-In a contactor there are two sets of contacts , of which one is stationary and the other is moveable.
+In a contactor there are two sets of contacts, of which one is stationary and the other is moveable.
 Silver tin oxide (AgSnO2), silver nickel (AgNi) and silver cadmium oxide (AgCdO)are the normally used contact materials.
-There materials have high welding resistance and stable arc resistance.
+These materials have high welding resistance and stable arc resistance.
 Silver cadmium oxide and silver nickel are used in contactors of less ampere rating whereas Silver tin oxide is used in contactors of high ampere rating and in DC contactors.

 The movable set of contacts is attached to the armature or movable electromagnet.
 Contact material must withstand mechanical stresses, arcs, erosion and must have very low resistance.